INL/BlackLab/core/new-interfaces/README.md

 SERVER POLICIES
-- max. number of running searches (if you try to start one but already at max, you get an error message) (probably needs to take into account how many cores a search is using)
+- max. number of running searches (if you try to start one but already at max, you get an error message) (probably needs to take into account how many cores are in use)
 - max. hits to process per search (if exceeded, BLS will indicate this)
 - max. time a search may run (after which it is aborted by BLS and an error message is shown)
 - number of result instances in cache